Jyotibrat/Caption_generator/README.md

 - **Caption Generation**: Provides descriptive captions for uploaded images.
 - **Gradio Interface**: An intuitive web-based UI for easy interaction.
 - **Customizable**: Modular architecture to extend and adapt functionality.
+- **Question Answering**: Added an additional input field for the user to enter a question.

 ## Technical Details